(R. P. of San Luis Obispo, CA. 2001-01-23)

 positive bases as the unique positive number whose q-th power equals x.

-Generalizations to negative bases could be conceived for odd values of
+(Generalizations to negative bases could be devised for odd values of

-q but this turns out to be a useless dead end which only confuses the issue.
+q but this turns out to be a dead end which only confuses the issue.)

 xy is unambiguously defined only in two cases for complex numbers:

 when x is real and positive (it's then equal to exp(y ln(x))